PHOENIX (PH prefix)

 The third Phoenix label from the 1970s is something of a

-1978, which was recorded in a studio in Cleveland.
+which, Les Malcolm's 'Help Me Make It Through The Night', was recorded in a studio in Cleveland.
 The

 label itself, with its (P), appears to be Irish in origin.
 It was rare,